 It’s been a challenging year, to say the least.
-As we wrap up 2020 and look ahead to 2021, we wanted to uncover the biggest challenges currently facing market researchers.
+As we look ahead to 2021 and beyond, we wanted to uncover the biggest challenges currently facing market researchers.
 So we did what we do best: designed and conducted a study of 145 insights pros to learn more about the difficulties they’re facing – and then provide ways to address them.
 Here’s what we learned.

-We all know that conducting research in 2020 has been challenging.
-In many ways, the pandemic amplified challenges we were already facing.
+We all know that conducting research in today's landscape has been challenging.
+In many ways, the pandemic amplified the challenges we were already facing.
 Top issues included:

 - Limited budget and staff